rhomu/vicsek/README.md

 Features
 --------
-The program if fairly basic, but you can
+The program is fairly basic, but you can:
 - Add and delete birds
 - Change the temperature
 - Enjoy your non-equilibrium phase-transition at home